Samples — Letters, Strategic Communications, Legal Letters, Formal Letters

 Further, despite our conversations last week, in which I indicated to you that my mother, R. E. Spector, the debtor, is a 78-year old stroke victim at risk of any collection related stress, and my instruction that I am handling this matter on her behalf (as further evidenced by my February 14th letter), you have continued to attempt to contact R. E. Spector directly.
 You have ignored my specific requests and instructions, exposing her to the risk of stress-related medical complications.

-Consequently, as attorney-in-fact for R. E. Spector, I instruct you and A to immediately Cease & Desist from any further communication directly with R. E. Spector by telephone or otherwise concerning the Citibank obligation.
+Consequently, as attorney-in-fact for R. E. Spector, I instruct you and A to immediately cease and desist from any further communication directly with R. E. Spector by telephone or otherwise concerning the Citibank obligation.
 All further communication regarding captioned Citibank account must be directed to the undersigned at the office identified above.